AlperDiler/PharmacyLocator/README.md

 ![github1](https://github.com/user-attachments/assets/ac1f6fc7-4480-435f-bba3-af9baf4494be)

-In project i used SQLite3 for my database if you want to check it out :
+I used SQLite3 database in the project.
+If you want to check it out :

 ![github](https://github.com/user-attachments/assets/397831ca-636f-41e0-9ab7-ce57e37647f0)

+Thanks for your time.